nodebeats/nodebeats/README.md

         To clear uploaded documents and images

-* To build the admin app for production

-         * cd admin
-         * npm run prod

-        To generate deployment package of admin app

 * Edit the database configuration file in **/lib/configs/database.config.js** and enter the appropriate MongoDB credentials.